 Phone number: +94 52 2 055505

-From December till May, It’s pilgrim season for Adam’s peak.
-Buddhists, Hindu’s, Christians and Muslims know the peak of the mountain as a sacred place for pilgrimage.
-For example, it is in Buddhist tradition that the mountain holds the footprint of the Buddha.
-Yet, Hindus consider the same footprint to belong to Lord Shiva.
-Muslims/Christians believe it’s Adam’s first step after being exiled from the Garden of Eden.
-Climbing Adam’s peak in the pilgrim season can be a very crowded activity.
-The way to the top can be very crowded with pilgrims joining in line to reach the peak before sunrise.
+From December until May, It’s the pilgrim season for Adam’s peak.
+Being a sacred place for Buddhists, Hindu’s, Christians and Muslims, the peak of the mountain is a known place for pilgrimage.
+A big crowd of pilgrims hikes to the top of the mountain in this season, making it difficult to climb the peak.
+In Buddhist tradition, the mountain holds a footprint of the Buddha and Hindus consider the same footprint to belong to Lord Shiva.
+However, Muslims/Christians believe it’s Adam’s first step after being exiled from the Garden of Eden.
+Every different religion has a different story to it.

-The Italian merchant Marco Polo in his Travels of 1298 CE noted that Adam’s Peak was an important place of pilgrimage but did not mention a footprint in the rock.
-The Arab traveler Ibn Battuta climbed to the summit of the mountain which he called Sarandīb in 1344 CE.
-In his description, he mentions a stairway and iron stanchions with chains to help the pilgrims.
-John Davy brother of the noted chemist Sir Humphry Davy visited the peak in 1817.
-He recorded observing an oversized foot print carved in stone and ornamented with a single margin of brass and studded with gems. (source: Wikipedia)
+The Italian merchant Marco Polo wrote down in his notes that Adam’s peak was an important place of pilgrimage.
+He visited Sri Lanka on his travels around 1298 CE.
+Although, he never mentioned a footprint of Buddha, Lord Shiva or other holy personifications.
+A traveler from Arabia with the name of Ibn Battuta climbed to the top of Adam’s peak, which he called Sarandīb in 1344 CE.
+In his description, he explained that a stone stairway and iron poles with chains helped the religious pilgrims to reach the peak.
+The last story in this section explains that John Davy, the brother of the famous chemist Sir Humphry Davy visited the peak in 1817.
+He recorded observing an oversized footprint carved in stone and decorated with brass and studded with gems.

-I climbed the mountain last year just before Christmas when I was living in Sri Lanka for some time.
+I climbed the mountain last year just before Christmas when I was living in Sri Lanka for 6 months.

-For the best experience: Try to go during the week.
-Try to avoid to do the climb in the busy pilgrim season.
+For the best experience: Try to go during the week and avoid the climb in the busy pilgrim season.